LibreTexts/ngshare/docs/contributer_guide/project_structure.rst

 Testing
 -------
-``testing/`` contains setups used for testing ngshare, ngshare_exchange nbgrader and Z2JH.
+``testing/`` contains setups used for testing ngshare, ngshare_exchange, nbgrader, and Z2JH.

 ``testing/docker`` contains a Docker environment for initial testing.
 It is slightly out of date and still uses our fork of ngshare rather than ngshare_exchange.